davidgomes/codebattles/README.md

 CodeBattles
 ===========

-The Shift Appens project from the ADP team.

-A fun game for the whole family made with Meteor.js.
+Try CodeBattles to learn programming or to take your programming skills to the next level.

 ## How to run

 To run the app follow these commands:

-    git clone git@github.com:gangsterveggies/codebattles.git
+    git clone git@github.com:davidgomes/codebattles.git
     cd codebattles
     mrt